TallManCycles/salesapp/README.md

 # Blueshift Coding Exercise

-This project was bootstrapped with [Create React App] using typescript.
+This project was bootstrapped with React using typescript.

 Hosted: https://singular-kleicha-1c14a2.netlify.app/